Transition Between Locations on the Globe

 1Select the CesiumGeoreference actor in the World Outliner.

 In the Details panel, look for the Origin Latitude, Origin Longitude, and Origin Height parameters.
 Set them to the values of the source location.
 For example, to start in Sydney, Australia, we can type in the following coordinates:

 Origin Latitude = -33.871799

 Origin Height = 3000.0

-Since it has a camera attached to it, you'll see a preview of the scene through the DynamicPawn's camera in the bottom right corner of the editor.
-Adjust the initial position and rotation of the DynamicPawn using the translation and rotation gizmos in Unreal Engine.
+2Frame your starting view by adjusting the position and rotation of the DynamicPawn using the translation and rotation gizmos.
+Since the pawn has a camera attached to it, you'll see a preview of the scene from the DynamicPawn's view in the bottom right corner of the editor.

 Now in Play mode, you will be able to control the DynamicPawn with the mouse and WASD keys.

 A Player is the entity that you will control in Play mode.
 You can move around the scene and perform other tasks using the Player.
 You can also switch between different Players if there are multiple ones in the scene.

 In this step, you are going to create a Blueprint function that allows you to press a key on your keyboard and trigger a flight between two locations on the globe.